BuddyPress Hosting: Compare Hosting

 In addition to the BuddyPress Core (which just provides features needed by all the other components), BuddyPress modules include:

-- With this module, the BuddyPress site admin can add an unlimited number of data fields to the user profile.
-Data fields can be one of several input types (multiple choice, check box, drop-down, free text, etc.).
+Extended Profiles: with this module, the BuddyPress site admin can add an unlimited number of data fields to the user profile.
+Data fields can be one of several input types (multiple choice, check box, drop-down, free text, etc).

-- Discussion Board functionality is provided by the bbPress project, also from the makers of WordPress.
+Discussion Forums: discussion Board functionality is provided by the bbPress project, also from the makers of WordPress.

 BuddyPress is designed to work with a website's existing theme and style sheets, so any well-crafted WordPress theme will already support BuddyPress and its expanded functionality.
 (Though, of course, not all WordPress themes are "well-crafted.")